 Prisoners of War

 One of the more forgotten casualties of war, are those taken prisoner.
+During the First World War, there were over seven million prisoners of war, of which 2,400,000 were held in Gemany and 167, 603 of these were British.
 Despite the 1906 Geneva Convention, which laid down basic conditions for prisoners of war, most nation's were unprepared when the First World War began.

 Being captured initially relied on the goodwill of the enemy to take prisoners.
 Many prisoners were shot or died being transported behind enemy lines.
 Conditions of prison camps varied considerably.
-There was often shortages of necessities, medical attention and things to do, and prisoners died of mistreatment, starvation and disease.
-While conditions for prisoners on the Western Front were more tolerable, on the Eastern Front, matters were less than good.
-Forced marches and crowded railway journeys preceded years in camps where disease, poor diet and inadequate medical facilities prevailed.
-The Allied blockade caused severe food shortages for Germany, and when the German harvests failed in 1917, prisoners of war inevitably sufferered.
+There were often shortages of necessities, medical attention and things to do, and prisoners died of mistreatment, starvation and disease.
+While conditions for prisoners on the Western Front, were more tolerable, on the Eastern Front, matters were less than good.
+Forced marches and crowded railway journeys, preceded years in camps where disease, poor diet and inadequate medical facilities prevailed.
+The Allied blockade caused severe food shortages for Germany, and when the German harvests failed in 1917, prisoners of war inevitably suffered.

 Hull was affectionately known as the 'Home to Blighty' and received more than 80,000 repatriated Prisoners of War through its ports.
-Hull established many groups to receive and support POW's.
+Hull established many groups to receive and support prisoners of war.
 For example, the residents of Freehold Street, in Hull, baked bread for prisoners and distributed parcels from 'Peel House' on Spring Bank.The following are some articles from the Times: